 - Provided by the DOF and/or OIDEI office: a full listing of all College faculty positions in the Chronicle of Higher Education, HigherEdJobs.com, Diverse Issues in Higher Ed, and Latinos in Higher Ed

 To facilitate faculty hiring the college contracts with Interfolio.com to use their online search service.
 Departments and programs have found this paperless system to be efficient, secure, and convenient.
 It is both easier for applicants to submit their dossiers and for search committees to review them and the interface is intuitive and fully customizable.
 Another benefit of using the Interfolio Faculty Search system is that it ensures standardized EEO data collection for all searches.

 Before you place your ad you’ll need to “create your position” in Interfolio in order to have a “landing page.”
 The landing page is where your applicants will go to apply for the position.
 This is why all ads should include language to the effect of “Applicants must apply through Interfolio using this link: (insert landing page URL).”
+The administrator in the department that is posting the ad is responsible for creating the position in Interfolio.
 Call Justine Beringer (x4351) with any questions.